luca-ant/unibotimetablesbot/README.md

 ## Deploy as systemd service

-* Create a new user, switch to it and navigate to its home directory
+* Create a new user and add it to sudoers.
+Then switch to new user and navigate to its home directory

 ```
 sudo adduser unibotimetableuser
+sudo adduser unibotimetableuser sudo
 su unibotimetableuser
 cd
 ```